Have you ever noticed that green padlock in the address bar of your browser?

 The two main reasons why your website needs to be encrypted is for SEO and security.

 As far as surfing the web goes, it’s nice to see the security icon up there, but more importantly, you need to make sure your site is properly configured with the green padlock.
-The scary truth is that if you don’t have the green padlock, you’re probably losing traffic – and that’s serious.
+The scary truth is that if you don’t have one little icon, you are losing traffic – and that’s serious.

-But don’t worry, it’s an easy fix.How do you get the green padlock on your website?
+Ok, now you understand what it is and why you need it.
+The next question is how do I fix this?
+Don’t worry, it really is an easy fix.How do you get the green padlock on your website?
 Click To Tweet